Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 *Fig.3.2 ASYNC CODE USING STATUS ARRAYS*

 ## Problem-Solving

 1. ### Handling Multiple RainDrops

 Once I got the logic of a single raindrop working from formation to disappearing, the next step was to figure out how I would replicate this behaviour for multiple columns.

 Initially, I attempted to use a for loop to update the raindrops, but this approach caused a laggy effect as only one raindrop was updated at a time, leaving the others frozen.
 To address this, I experimented with methods keeping concurrency as the last solution, such as adjusting sleep times between print operations and increasing the sleep time between recursive calls.
-However, I realized that this approach wouldn't work due to the nested nature of recursive functions.
-The recursive function formed a nested priority stack following a `Last-In-First-Out`(LIFO) order, which monopolized priority and prevented it from passing to other raindrops.
+However, I realised that this approach wouldn't work due to the nested nature of recursive functions.
+The recursive function formed a nested priority stack following a `Last-In-First-Out`(LIFO) order, which monopolised priority and prevented it from passing to other raindrops.

 Ultimately, I fixed the problem by using async tasks to handle the printing of each raindrop.
 I also tackled the issue of the shared console by using a mutex, which helped coordinate the output of each raindrop.

 2. #### Sharing Access to the Console Cursor

-Getting multiple raindrops printed introduced quirky behaviour with the cursor getting *lost*.
+Getting multiple raindrops printed introduced quirky behaviour with the cursor getting *lost*, printing characters at the wrong point.

 *Fig.4.1 INSERT IMAGE OF CURSOR GETTING LOST*

-A mutex is a synchronisation object to control access to a shared resource in a concurrent or multithreaded program.
-To synchronise access to the cursor, our shared resource in this case, a mutex is created as a static variable in the DigitalRain class, ensuring the same mutex is shared between all instances of DigitalRain and by extension, all DigitalDroplets.
+A mutex is a `synchronisation object` used to control access to a `shared resource` in a concurrent or multithreaded program.
+To synchronise access to the cursor, which serves as the shared resource in this case, a mutex is created as a static variable in the DigitalRain class, ensuring the same mutex is shared between all instances of DigitalRain and by extension, all DigitalDroplets.
 The mutex is passed by reference to the print function, where the mutex is locked right before the console is accessed.
 The mutex is automatically unlocked after the code escapes the scope of the mutex being locked.

 *Fig 4.2 IMAGE OF MUTEX*